ML-PA-Consulting-GmbH/dtlsproxy/tinydtls/CONTRIBUTING.md

   'if-else'.
 Don't use TABs any there!
 Avoid trailing white spaces at the end of a line.

-* Single lines within the source code should not be longer then 78 characters.
+* Single lines within the source code should not be longer than 72 characters and must not be longer than 80.

 * In the implementation (i.e., in files ending with '.c'), function identifiers start on the first column of a line.
 The function's